 While credit cards remain a popular form of payment, not everyone has access to them.
 ACH expands the reach of your business to accommodate customers who do not carry credit cards.

 Industry regulation of the ACH Network ensures security and accuracy for all parties involved.
 Because account authorization is required by the account holder to process an ACH transaction, merchants rarely encounter fraud and error issues.
 However, fraudulent transactions can be reversed if they are reported within 60 days to the financial institution.
 By design, customers and merchants depend on ACH payments as safe, accurate, and timely transactions.

 ACH Payments vs. eChecks

 The term eCheck (electronic check) and ACH payment are often used interchangeably.
-An eCheck functions like a paper check, except that it is processed electronically through the ACH Network.
+An eCheck functions like a paper check.
+The exception presents itself when the ACH Network processes electronically.
 As with other optional ACH features, eCheck acceptance has distinct advantages, including low fixed-cost transaction rates, ease of use, public-key cryptography, and digital signature security features not available with paper checks.
 According to eCheck.org, eCheck payments offer the most security online.

 eChecks give your customers the option to authorize a one-time or recurring payment directly from their bank account just as conveniently as a credit card transaction.
 This time-proven secure payment alternative for online businesses also applies to companies that choose to convert paper checks into digital payments at the point of sale using remote deposit capture (RDC).